brodieaustin/poisoned-well-novel/poisoned-well.md

 "From the Father of Castle Corby's dungeons.
 He tells you to not loose hope.
 That things belong in their proper place."
 The Father had said no such thing, and Manan just filled in some empty phrase and a pretext for being here.

 "Just words.
-Don't you see that I don't have time for words.
+Do not you see that I do not have time for words.
 I'm a condemned man.
 Who are you anyway?"

 "A nobody.
 I live here, in the jails."